MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

 Electrons in every single atom of every single element are arranged into energy levels called shells, and are then further arranged into subshells and finally orbitals.

 Think of the shells as the suburbs where electrons live in.
 The subshell is then the house in that suburb, and the orbitals are the rooms within that house.
+Electrons would be the people in those rooms, and each room/orbital can fit TWO people/electrons.

-The first shell can fit 2 electrons in it.
+The first shell can fit 2 electrons total in it.

-The second shell can fit 8 electrons in it.
+The second shell can fit 8 electrons total in it.

-The third shell can fit 18 electrons in it.
+The third shell can fit 18 electrons total in it.

 And that's all we will consider for the moment in our study of medicinal synthesis, as rarely will we encounter atoms in this field that contain a number of electrons that makes us need to consider beyond the third shell.
 This is a matter for other disciplines.